brainglobe/brainrender/README.md

 pip install brainrender
 ```

-If you encounter any issues, please consult our troubleshooting guide [here](https://brainglobe.info/documentation/brainrender/installation.html).
+If you encounter any issues, please ask a question on the [image.sc forum](https://forum.image.sc/tag/brainglobe) tagging your question with `brainglobe`.

 ## Quickstart